nekr0z/linux-on-huawei-matebook-13-2019/README.md

 Fortunately, Huawei's PC Manager has an option to invert this behaviour.
 If an option is activated (we call this option `Fn-Lock`), the upper row of keys become F-keys, and act like special keys only when `Fn` is pressed or switched on.
 In this mode other modifiers don't change behaviour, so it becomes possible to do `Alt`+`PrtSc`.
 Unfortunately, PC Manager is Windows-only.

-But thanks to the [input](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/issues/2) of [aymanbagabas](https://github.com/aymanbagabas) and based heavily on [his work](https://github.com/aymanbagabas/huawei_ec) and [information](https://4pda.ru/forum/index.php?showtopic=945809&view=findpost&p=84442098) supplied by [Angry Ameba](http://4pda.ru/forum/index.php?showuser=5416449), Fn-Lock option is now accessible in Linux with a [simple script](fnlock) (you can download archive with this and the other script from [releases](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/releases) page).
+[Huawei-WMI](https://github.com/aymanbagabas/Huawei-WMI) driver since version 2.0 makes it possible to use Fn-Lock on Linux.
+For those running Linux kernel older than 5.0 there's a [simple script](fnlock) (you can download archive with this and the other script from [releases](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/releases) page).

 The script depends on `ioport` (available as package in Debian) and needs to be run as root: